autoSteve/acMqtt/README.md

 Plus SSH & Web terminal and File Editor is not required, just nice to have.

 ## Keywords used for Automation Controller objects
+Newly added keywords can be regularly detected by the MQTT send/receive script.
+This is configurable by setting an option that is near the top of the script.
+If this option is set to false then that script must be restarted (disable it, then enable) so that modified keywords are read.
+The default interval for change checks is sixty seconds, and that is also a configurable variable.

 ### CBus
 Lighting, measurement, user parameter and trigger control applications are implemented.